BrightspaceUI/core/components/list/README.md

 ### add-button Property

 The `add-button` attribute inserts the `d2l-button-add` component above and below each item in a list.
 Each nested list that wants to have this functionality will need to have this attribute on the nested `d2l-list` as well.
-Each list item needs to have its own `key` in order to be able to communicate where a new item should be positioned.
+Each list item needs to have its own `key` in order to communicate where a new item should be positioned.

 The adding of a new item into the list is to be entirely handled by consumers through listening for the `d2l-list-add-button-click` event.
 A simple example scenario is below.